cathymariza/blog/Lab 5 Reflection.md

 After reading the question(description), it didn't take me too long to figure out what the entities are and what the relationships between them are.
 I however had a hard time while navigating the Lucidchard website, because I had hiccups in finding where the entity templates are.
 I ended up figuring it out after playing around with the website for a bit.

-I also had a really hard time  when I was tryong to upload the images of my schema and ERD.
+The schema was as well not too hard but the tables took me some time to arrange and put things where they belong.
+I also tried adding FK for all the foreign keys but I couldn't find out where that was; and cardinality was also not allowing me to add any value I want.
+It just gave me three options and that was it.
+I scheduled a meeting with the professor to discuss about both of these issues.
+I also had a really hard time  when I was trying to upload the images of my schema and ERD.
 I tried more than five times and followed several turorials but I coudn't get the picture to be displayed.
-I schedule a meeting with Dr. Goadrich to resolve that issue.
+I'm also hoping to be able to discuss with Dr. Goadrich to resolve that issue as well.

+Overall, the lab was a great learning experience about Data modelling.
+I started doing some more digging to expand my knowledge about it, especially schemas since these are the heart of creating databases.

 ![]({{ page.image1 | relative_url }})
 ![]({{ page.image2 | relative_url }})